 Like many others during the last two years, Conners had a rich supply of absurdity and pain to draw from to create his third full-length poetry collection, Beyond the Edge of Suffering.
 Through a blend of writing forms, he reflects on the chaos of COVID-19, a stormy political climate, and the challenges of coping with personal upheaval.
 These stories are coming to the University of Rochester on October 19.

 Conners will kick off the 2022–2023 season of the River Campus Libraries’ Neilly Author Series with readings from his book and stories about the origins of his poetry and flash fiction.
+As all of the books highlighted in this year's Neilly talks support key concepts in the biopsychosocial model—developed by University professors George Engel and John Romano to serve as the cornerstone of psychiatric education and training—the 2022–2023 Neilly Author Series season is dedicated to the 75th anniversary of the University of Rochester's Department of Psychiatry.

 Beyond the Edge of Suffering is Conners’ first poetry collection in more than 10 years.
 He’s spent the last decade chronicling music and the counterculture community through his nonfiction books Cornell ʼ77, Growing Up Dead, JAMerica, and White Hand Society.
 In May, he released his first novel, Merch Table Blues.
 In total, he’s authored 11 published works of fiction, nonfiction, and poetry; he’s also served as editor for dozens of volumes of poetry and prose.